WORKSHOPS./

 BA-WAGON

-• BA-WAGON is a spontaneous vehicle traveling with and within the EASA community, collecting stories and memories (with a slight preference for those messy ones).
+• BA-WAGON is a spontaneous vehicle moving through the EASA community, collecting stories and memories — especially the messy ones.

-BA-WAGON is a nomadic occupation of space for comfort, venting, bragging, gossip and speaking in tongues.
-We’re here to talk, listen, forward to the community or keep within the walls.
-The decision is yours but we don’t guarantee the walls to be sturdy enough to keep everything intact.
-If you don’t want to talk at least we can teach you how to pronounce EASA BAŁAGAN 2027.
+BA-WAGON is a nomadic space for venting, bragging, gossip, and speaking in tongues.
+Talk, listen, share, or keep it within the walls — though they may not hold everything.
+If not, we can still teach you how to pronounce EASA BAŁAGAN 2027.

 BETWEEN THRESHOLDS

-Somewhere along the way, clay sculptures are sculpted.
-A bier gets built, things get buried, we hold a funeral.
-A tree gets planted, a portal assembled.
-We attempt to access different realities.
-What remains is part installation, part collective memory, part puzzle.
+Clay is shaped, a bier is built, things are buried, a funeral is held, a tree is planted, and a portal assembled.
+We attempt to access different realities through collective making.
+What remains is part installation, part shared memory, part unfolding puzzle.

 Welcome to the space in-between.
 Doors are already open, a threshold awaits.